jleen/dotfiles/README.md

 ==============================

-Contains jleen's lovingly hand-wrangled battle-scarred Unix config that has been evolving for over a decade of fun-filled whimsy.
+Contains jleen's lovingly hand-wrangled battle-scarred Unix config that has been evolving for over two decades of fun-filled whimsy.

 Installation
 ------------